iStumblerLabs/CardView/README.md

 ### CardTextView

-A subclass of NSTextView
+A good looking subclass of NSTextView

-### CardTextContainer

-A subclass of NSTextContainer

 ### CardImageCell